-Regarding tracking early reading and spelling progress from 5 years.
-With the changes in the National Curriculum, Foundation students (that is, Kindergarten NSW/ACT, Preparatory QLD/VIC/TAS, Pre-Primary WA, Reception SA and Transition NT), need to acquire early reading, spelling and writing skills.
-This is new territory for the educators operating within this ‘Foundation’ phase of literacy instruction.
-We have many teachers ask the question about reading and spelling tracking in Terms 3 and 4 within this phase.
+With the changes in the National Curriculum, Foundation students (that is, Kindergarten NSW/ACT, Preparatory QLD/VIC/TAS, Pre-Primary WA, Reception SA and Transition NT), are required to acquire early reading and spelling and writing skills.
+This is new territory for educators working in the โFoundationโ years of literacy instruction.
+We have many teachers ask questions about early reading and spelling tracking in Terms 3 and 4 as part of this phase.

 The PLD approach for Term 1 focuses upon pre-literacy skills that establish the prerequisite skills for this transition into early literacy.
 Within some schools the instruction of pre-literacy skills occurs across semester one (as opposed to purely Term 1).